 Most notably, the aircraft will be registered in, and Emirates is domiciled in, the United Arab Emirates (UAE), a country that has adopted and implemented the Convention on International Interests in Mobile Equipment (Cape Town Convention) and the Protocol to the Convention on International Interests in Mobile Equipment on Matters specific to Aircraft Equipment (Protocol).
 As such, the aircraft and related leases are expected to have the benefit of the Cape Town Convention and Protocol as adopted in the UAE, including Article XI, Alternative A of the Protocol, which is similar to Section 1110 of the U.S. Bankruptcy Code.

-Steven I. Chung and John K. Hoyns worked on the transaction with Andrew Fowler, Brian Liu, Arinze Ike, Christopher Fickes, Jason Kaplan, Valerie Clark, Christine Lamsvelt and Julie Hanus.
-Andrew H. Braiterman, Spencer Harrison and Alexander F. Anderson advised on tax and ERISA issues.
+Steven I. Chung and John K. Hoyns worked on the transaction with Andrew Fowler, Arinze Ike, Christopher Fickes, Jason Kaplan, Valerie Clark, Christine Lamsvelt and Julie Hanus.
+Andrew H. Braiterman and Spencer Harrison advised on tax and ERISA issues.